Franz Adickes: Family

-Political Career
+Political career

 Adickes studied law in Heidelberg, Munich and Göttingen from 1864 to 1867.
 In July 1873, shortly after his Second State Exam, he was unanimously elected mayor of Dortmund, a position he served for three years.
 In 1876, Adickes was appointed as the second mayor in the Prussian city of Altona, succeeding Friedrich Thaden.
 As mayor, Adickes developed the city to compete with neighboring Hamburg.

 The Frankfurt city council elected Adickes on 14 October 1890 as mayor.
 He assisted the establishment of the Festhalle art museum.
 He was an important figure in the founding of Johann Wolfgang Goethe University in 1914.
-He also chieved the establishment of an efficient airport.
+He also achieved the establishment of an efficient airport.

 Death and legacy

 Adickes died two and a half years after the end of his term as mayor of Frankfurt.

 In 1912, he was appointed honorary citizen of the city of Frankfurt, and in 1914 was awarded the title "Real Geheimer Rat", a symbolic honor for the highest officials in Prussia.

 On 25 October 1916, a bust was unveiled in the atrium of the new university for the university founder, who died the previous year.

 In 1996, on the occasion of Adickes' 150th birthday, the Institute of Urban History organized the exhibition Breakthrough to Modernity.